Teacher Loan Forgiveness

 Q: I am an assistant principal or a school guidance counselor.
 Do I qualify?

-A: For teacher loan forgiveness of federal Stafford loans, only teachers qualify.
+A: For teacher loan forgiveness of federal loans, only teachers qualify.
 A teacher is defined as a person who provides direct classroom teaching, or classroom-type teaching in a non-classroom setting.
 Rules differ for federal Perkins loan cancellation; see below.

 Q: I am a teaching assistant or paraprofessional.
 Do I qualify?